 Payment modes tend to vary across regions, for instance, the U.S. and Canadian markets are dominated by credit card payments, while the European market is more partial towards debit cards and digital funds transfers.
 Emerging economies, on the other hand, are still based in cash, however, they too are rapidly moving towards digitization.

-According to Gartner, 50 percent of consumers in mature markets will use smartphones or wearable-tech for making mobile payments by 2018.
-According to Forrester’s mobile payments forecast 2016-2021, mobile payments in the EU-7 are expected to rise at a CAGR of 19 percent to reach $148 billion by 2021.
+According to Gartner, 50% of consumers in mature markets will use smartphones or wearable-tech for making mobile payments by 2018.
+According to Forrester’s mobile payments forecast 2016-2021, mobile payments in the EU-7 are expected to rise at a CAGR of 19% to reach $148 billion by 2021.
 Forrester also predicts that in-person mobile payments will become a fast-growing segment, while remote mobile payments will constitute over 65% of mobile payments by 2021.

-Of late, with the emergence of contactless payment options, such as Apple pay and Google wallet, security levels have also reached an all-time high.
-This higher degree of digital security has bestowed customers with a new confidence, especially those consumers who have been laggards in the online shopping segment due to concerns over making digital payments.
-This is further expected to give a boost to cashless payment modes and in turn, lead to inflating e-commerce sales.
+Of late, with the emergence of contactless payment options, such as Apple Pay and Google wallet, security levels have also reached an all-time high.
+This higher degree of digital security has bestowed customers with a new confidence, especially to those consumers who have been laggards in the online shopping segment due to security concerns.
+This is further expected to give a boost to cashless payment modes and, in turn, lead to inflating e-commerce sales.

 Overall, e-commerce has indeed been growing in popularity – especially under certain demographics such as millennials.
 For the current generation of young people or “digital natives” as they are called, technology is a normal part of their daily life.
 Similarly, technology is also paving the way for e-commerce to become a persistent presence in the lives of the user in an unbelievable fashion.
-This is an inflection point where the millennial generation and its preference for ubiquitous technology is assuredly going to allow e-commerce to reach the masses unlike ever before.
+This is an inflection point where millennials and their preference for ubiquitous technology will allow e-commerce to reach the masses unlike ever before.

 According to recent estimates by eMarketer, worldwide retail sales are expected to reach $4 trillion by 2020.
 Without technology, it would be totally naïve to even expect that e-commerce could achieve such an impressive market size.
 As technology continues to evolve, becoming more sophisticated and advanced, we expect the e-commerce industry to reach unmatched levels of growth by 2020.